Nikaoto/nn.lua/readme.md

 ## Usage
 Simply copy `nn.lua` into your project and require it.

-`examples/learn_xor.lua` is a small but complete example of typical usage, which is:
+`examples/learn_xor.lua` is a small but complete example of typical usage.

+In short:
 ```lua
 -- Rrequire the module
 local nn = require("nn")